MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-app-lifecycle.md

 ## Publish

-When you're ready to make the app available to users in the tenant app catalog, publish the app.
+When you're ready to make the app available to users in your tenant app catalog, publish the app.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
 2. Click the app name to go to the app details page, and then in the **App publishing status** box, select **Published**.

-> [!NOTE]
-> If you're doing this manually and the developer sent you an app package in .zip format, select **Upload** on the Manage apps page to upload the app to your tenant app catalog.
-The app isn't highlighted after it's uploaded so you'll need to search your app catalog to find it.

 ## Set up and manage

 ### Control access to the app

-By default, all users have access to this app in the Teams apps store.
+By default, all users have access to this app in the tenant app catalog.
 To restrict and control who has permission to use the app, you can create and assign a new app permission policy.
 Follow the steps <a href="https://docs.microsoft.com/microsoftteams/teams-app-permission-policies#create-a-custom-app-permission-policy" target="_blank">here</a>.

 ![Screenshot of the "Add app permission policy" page](media/manage-your-lob-apps-new-app-permission-policy.png)

 ### Pin the app for users to discover

-By default, for users to find this app they would have to go to Teams apps store and browse or search for it.
+By default, for users to find this app they would have to go to your tenant catalog and and browse or search for it.
 To make it easy for users to get to the app, you can pin the app to the app bar in Teams.
 To do this, create a new app setup policy and assign it to users.
 Follow the steps  <a href="https://docs.microsoft.com/microsoftteams/teams-app-setup-policies#create-a-custom-app-setup-policy" target="_blank">here</a>.

 ![Screenshot of the "Add pinned apps" pane](media/manage-your-lob-apps-pinned-apps.png)